Emon-bit9/Machine-Learning-project-for-flight-price-prediction/README.md

 ## Overview

-This project analyzes flight data to build a predictive model that estimates ticket prices based on features like airline, date, route, duration, and stops.
+This project analyzes flight data to build a predictive model that estimates ticket prices based on features like airline, date, route, duration and stops.
+The project implements data preprocessing including feature engineering, categorical encoding and derived attribute extraction from temporal data.
+Two main regression models were developed and evaluated: **Linear Regression** and **Random Forest Regressor**.
+Through hyperparameter optimization, the Random Forest model achieved superior performance with 90.36% R² score on test data.
+The final model can capture complex price patterns and provides accurate predictions across different flight categories, with flight duration and airline being the most influential factors in price determination.

 ## Dataset